dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 | Self-contained trimmed | 18.3MB | 18.3MB | 65.7MB |
 | Native AOT | 5.9MB | 6.2MB | 17.4MB |

 But the third column looks very different.
 In this case I've targetted `net8.0-windows10.0.19041.0`, the oldest Windows version for which Rx offers support on .NET 6.0 and later.
-Rx has decided that since it is able to provide Windows Forms and WPF support for that target, it _will_ provide it, even though I actually have no use for it.
+Rx has decided that since it is able to provide Windows Forms and WPF support for that target, it _will_ provide it, even though nothing in my code actually uses it.

 In the framework-dependent row it makes only a small difference (because the copy of `System.Reactive.dll` we get is a little larger).
 But that's misleading: the resulting executable will now required host systems to have not just the basic .NET 8.0 runtime installed, but also the optional Windows Desktop components.
 So unless the target machine already has that installed, I will in fact have a larger install to perform.